Fraunhofer Institute for High-Speed Dynamics

-The Fraunhofer Institute for High-Speed Dynamics (German: Fraunhofer-Institut für Kurzzeitdynamik), commonly known as the Ernst Mach Institute and also by the abbreviation Fraunhofer EMI, is a facility of the Fraunhofer Society in Germany.
-The Institute is based in Freiburg im Breisgau.
-Its activities are applied research and development in the fields of materials science and high-speed measurement techniques.
-The Institute also has offices in Efringen-Kirchen and Kandern.
+The Fraunhofer Institute for High-Speed Dynamics (Fraunhofer-Institut für Kurzzeitdynamik), commonly known as the Ernst Mach Institute and also by the abbreviation Fraunhofer EMI, is a research institute of the Fraunhofer Society, located in Freiburg im Breisgau, Germany.
+Its activities are applied research and development in the fields of materials science and high-speed processes.
+The institute also has offices in Efringen-Kirchen and Kandern.

 The name "Ernst Mach Institute" is named for the physicist Ernst Mach (1838–1916), who first used high-speed photography to visualize ballistic and gas-dynamic processes.